-Businesses continue to adapt to an increasingly digital marketplace, which means jobs (and the skills people need to do these jobs) are changing.
+Businesses, organizations and entities must adapt to an increasingly digital world, which means jobs (and the skills people need to do these jobs) are changing.

-Fifty percent of jobs will change in the next four years – and they will change, on average, by 30%.
-This means that people will need to learn new skills, businesses will need to effectively leverage their investments, and processes will need to be updated.
-Basically, organizations need to build change and innovation into their DNA.
+Fifty percent of jobs will change in the next four years – and they will change, on average, by 30 percent.
+This means that people will need to learn new skills, workplaces (businesses, nonprofits and government entities) will need to effectively leverage their investments, and processes will need to be updated.
+Organizations need to build change and innovation into their DNA.

-If you want to remain relevant and competitive in the coming years, listen to this episode to learn:
+If you want to remain relevant in the coming years, listen to this episode and learn:

 From Rea & Associates, this is unsuitable, a management and financial